julian-robbert/sign-up-form/README.md

 # sign-up-form
-An exercise in CSS and HTML forms
+An exercise in CSS layout and HTML forms.
+Built in client-side form validation.